erSubhashThapa/100daysofcode/r1-log.md

     Catching up on my sleep *gave me back my power.*

-    The past few days I felt depressed and hopeless.
-Just a few days before I was so incredibly happy.
-My sleep deprivation zapped my energy that I normally have to deal with difficult situations.
+    The past few days I felt **depressed and hopeless**.
+Just a few days before I was **so incredibly happy for months.** My sleep deprivation zapped my energy that I normally have to deal with difficult situations.
 It took away my motivation to do the happiness practices I normally do to maintain my emotional health.
 Instead my brain took the path of least resistance, defaulting to ruminations on the negative.
 I felt hopeless even though intellectually I knew on some level my situation couldn't be hopeless.
 Thankfully, some part of me knew this feeling would pass.

     Today, after 10h:45m of sleep, the sleep itself instantly changed my outlook upon waking.
 But it also gave me the energy to do my happiness practices again, which further helped my emotional state.